Pensions explained

 What if I can’t afford my regular pension contributions?

 There's no charge for reducing or stopping your contributions.
-However, the amount you get back when you retire
+However, the amount you get back when you retire could be lower if you stop or reduce your contributions while you're working.

 Can I make single contributions to my pension?